rees-kyle/public_personal_knowledge_base/notes/computing.command-line-interface.terminal.md

 6. **Command History**: The terminal keeps a history of previously executed commands, allowing users to navigate through it and re-run commands easily.

-7. **Remote Access**: Terminals can be used to connect to remote servers through SSH (Secure Shell) and execute commands on those servers.
+7. **Remote Access**: Terminals can be used to connect to remote servers through [[computing.networking.protocols.ssh]] (Secure Shell) and execute commands on those servers.

 ---